Learn our story, from the beginning and into the future.

 My name is Karen M. Marron and I have had the pleasure of working with Jardine Funeral Home for 8 years as a Licensed Funeral Director, Embalmer, and Pre-need Counselor, and have now taken on the role of General Manager.
 I grew up in Findlay, Ohio and relocated to Strongsville, Ohio after graduating from Cincinnati College of Mortuary Science.
 I obtained a Bachelor’s degree in Mortuary Science and an Associates degree in Applied Science.

 My husband, Sean, and I currently reside in Strongsville.
-We have one daughter, Eleanor, and we enjoy hanging out at home and taking our dog, Dottie, for long hikes through the Metroparks.
+We have one daughter, Eleanor, and we enjoy hanging out at home and taking our dog, Bear, for long hikes through the Metroparks.
 I genuinely enjoy my job of caring for families during a time of need.
 I believe my integrity and sincere personality builds a personal relationship with each family while creating a more meaningful funeral experience.

 At Jardine Funeral Home, we focus on serving our Veteran community.
 We are proud to engage our Veteran families and to have the opportunity to learn their loved one’s story.
 As a staff, we have all learned about the Veterans in our own families, closest to me being my husband, Sean.
 He is a United States Marine Corps Veteran – he served two tours overseas in Iraq.
 I am proud of him for his sacrifices he made to serve our country and I am honored to be his wife.
 I look forward to hearing more stories from our families and learning their military history.